 Gather ingredients for this recipe so that you have everything close at hand on the counter or table.

-Please note that I no longer use low-sodium soy sauce in my Asian dinner recipes as it seems to change the flavor of the dish too much for my satisfaction.
+I’ve tried using low-sodium soy sauce in this recipe, but it changed the flavor of the dish too much for my satisfaction.
+I prefer regular soy sauce in this instance.

 Prepare the Ingredients